 “What?”
 Terrelly’s brow wrinkles in confusion.
 “How could you possibly navigate life?”
 He shakes his head again.
 “Unquickened senses…so you have no knowledge of magic or spellcraft.
 You can’t be the Traveler—someone as disconnected as you could never reach the Unbound Realm.”
 He looks Gyrax in the eye.
 “And a boy who hails from another world, though curious and rare, does not justify the fire of war.”

 “ ’Tis not a fire, Kai Jindow,” Gyrax says.
 “It is a building flood, ready to sweep through Evermoor and cleanse it of hate.”

 Terrelly sighs.
 “My body is shattered, Wolven.
 My mind feels like a broken yolk, thanks to the Darksickle magic that crippled me at Sidehelm.
 If you would avoid a similar fate, then cry off this senseless madness.
 There is no hope against Lyderea.”

 Gyrax’s voice grows stern and forbidding.
 “If you truly believe that, there is only one Wayfarer within this room.
 And it is not you, Kai Jindow.”

 Anger flashes through Terrelly’s eyes.
-“Take your leave of me, you low-shadow harrier.
+“Take your leave, you low-shadow harrier.
 I would cross into the Clear with a measure of peace.”